coffeemuse/ISPF/README.md

 # ISPF
-Package for mvs-sysgen (MVS/CE) for auto install of Wally Mclaughlin's ISPF.
+Package for mvs-sysgen (MVS/CE) to auto install Wally Mclaughlin's ISPF.

+## Note
+You must obtain the tape file directly from Wally.
+This repo only provides the supporting pieces to automated the installation.